kubrickfr/avsc-wiki/API.md

 Get the underlying Avro type.
 This can be useful when a logical type can support different underlying types.

+To implement a custom logical type, the steps are:

++ Call `LogicalType`'s constructor inside your own subclass' to make sure the underlying type is property set up.
+Throwing an error anywhere inside your constructor will prevent the logical type from being used (the underlying type will be used instead).
++ Extend `LogicalType` in your own subclass (typically using `util.inherits`).
-Implementors should override the following methods (they are prefixed with an underscore because they are internal to the class that defines them and should only be called by the internal `LogicalType` class methods):
++ Override the methods below (prefixed with an underscore because they are internal to the class that defines them and should only be called by the internal `LogicalType` methods).

 ##### `type._fromValue(val)`